shelljs/shelljs/README.md

 var nodeExec = which('node');
 ```

-Searches for `command` in the system's PATH.
+Searches for `command` in the system's `PATH`.
 On Windows, this uses the
 `PATHEXT` variable to append the extension if it's not already executable.
-Returns string containing the absolute path to the command.
+Returns string containing the absolute path to `command`.

 ### exit(code)

-Exits the current process with the given exit code.
+Exits the current process with the given exit `code`.

 ### error()

 Tests if error occurred in the last command.
 Returns a truthy value if an
-error returned and a falsy value otherwise.
+error returned, or a falsy value otherwise.

 **Note**: do not rely on the
 return value to be an error message.
 If you need the last error message, use